kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 Why would one take the route of professional typesetting when there are so many free and not-so-free graphical programs that may be used to typeset a logo in a matter of minutes/ Why bother taking a tortuous route that involves writing in a markup language and debugging it until the desired result is achieved?

 I will list my reasons for taking this route.
 Working with a graphics program usually involves placing and editing graphical objects interactively using a mouse.
 The final desired result may be frozen, but it cannot be changed easily.
 Depending on how significant the change is, considerable effort might be demanded.
-This is something I look upon askance because I am not naturally deft "mousing my way" to artistic perfection, like some people are.
+This is something I look upon askance because

 Change of colour, moving one object a smidgen, improving the kerning or any number of other changes---major or minor---may be programmatically made and repeatably too because what is involved is change of the "markup source code".